Luis Robert Player Props: White Sox vs. Rays

 Luis Robert At The Plate

-- Robert leads Chicago with 20 hits and a team-best slugging percentage of .539.
+- Robert has 20 hits to go with a slugging percentage of .500, both of which rank first among Chicago hitters this season.

-- Among qualified hitters in MLB play, he ranks 88th in batting average, 152nd in on-base percentage, and 30th in slugging.
+- Among the qualifying batters in MLB, he ranks 107th in batting average, 163rd in on-base percentage, and 36th in slugging.

-- Robert has had an RBI in seven games this year (38.9%), including three multi-RBI outings (16.7%).
-He has also driven in three or more of his team's runs in one contest.
+- Robert has picked up an RBI in seven games this year (36.8%), with two or more RBI in three of those contests (15.8%).

-- He has scored in 10 games this season (55.6%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.